ivanyu199012/14-gsw/README.md

 # Feature

 ## 1. `gsw` --> Change git branch using no.
-- Type `gsw` and it lists all available local branches and ask you to input the branch no., which you would like to switch to. * with green color means that your current branch.
+- Type `gsw` and it lists all available local branches and ask you to input the branch no., which you would like to switch to.
+Note that branch marked with * is your current branch.

 ```console
 $ gsw
 1.   master